BLACK

 ABOUT

 Born and raised in Detroit, Vahn Black grew up surrounded by the sounds of Motown, Jazz, Techno, and Gospel music.
-This sonic melting pot aided in Black cultivating her sound, pulling inspiration from artists like Sarah Vaughn and J Dilla.
-Adult Swim bump beats produced by Flying Lotus would eventually inspire Black to explore music production on an Akai XR20 drum machine.
-From there, a sonic love affair began to bloom.
+This sonic melting pot aided in Black cultivating her soulfully charged sound, pulling vocal and production inspiration from artists like Sarah Vaughn and J Dilla.

-As a composer Black has lent her artistry to various art mediums from short films to interactive performance art.
-In 2014 Black placed runner-up in the Detroit Jazz Festival's Youth Vocal competition.
-She has also performed as an opening act for artists such as Anthony Hamilton, Chrisette Michelle, Elle Varner, and soul legends Frankie Beverly and Maze.
+As a composer Black has lent her artistry to various art mediums from short films to interactive performance art, composing soundscapes for artists in residence at the Atlanta Contemporary museum and Atlanta Fashion Week runway showcases.
+In 2014 Black placed runner-up in the Detroit Jazz Festival's Youth Vocal competition and in 2023 was selected to perform at NPR's Tiny Desk on the Road Tour stop in Atlanta.
+She has also performed as an opening act for Anthony Hamilton, Chrisette Michelle, Elle Varner, and soul legends Frankie Beverly and Maze.

 ALBUM